 How to make Chiles Toreados

 - Wash the peppers very well and create a small slit with a knife.
-This will prevent the peppers from burst when sautéing them. (see above photo)
+This will prevent the peppers from bursting when sautéing them.

 - Heat a non-stick skillet to medium-high, preferably an iron skillet or a comal, and add the 2 tablespoons of oil.